Granular Activated Carbon

 Coconut husks or coal is heat treated in the absence of oxygen to produce activated carbon.
 Granular just means the shapes produced are irregular particles in sizes ranging from 0.2 to 5mm (ideal sizes for water treatment).
 The treatment is designed to produce a vast structure of pores creating a massive surface area for adsorption.

-GAC works by absorbing the soluble pollutants onto its surface and holding them.
-Because it has such a massive surface area the amount of absorption is probably the one of greatest of any natural man made material available.
+Granular activated carbon works by absorbing the soluble pollutants onto its surface and holding them.
+Because it has such a massive surface area the amount of absorption is probably one of the greatest of any natural man made material available.
 Eventually all the pores are filled and the carbon will need to be replaced.
 As the contaminants are absorbed onto the carbon backwashing the filters is a good idea as the pollutants are held firm but the carbon can be rebeded stopping channelling.

 Chlorine, taste, odours, organics, colour, ozone, metals